-Each student has the option to identify a confidential contact person or persons who will be notified within 24 hours in the event that a determination is made by one of the NYU campus Public Safety departments that the student is missing.
+All students have the option to identify a confidential contact person or persons who will be notified within 24 hours in the event that a determination is made by one of the NYU campus Public Safety departments that the student is missing.
 This contact information may be added through “Albert”, the portal to NYU’s student information system.
 Only authorized campus officials and law enforcement officers in furtherance of a missing person investigation may have access to this information.

-If a missing student is under 18 years of age, and not an emancipated individual, the University will notify a custodial parent or guardian of the missing student not later than 24 hours after the determination by NYU Public Safety that the student is missing.
+If a missing student is under 18 years of age, and not an emancipated individual, the University will notify a custodial parent or guardian of the missing student not later than 24 hours after the determination by an NYU Public Safety department that the student is missing.

 There are a variety of University student housing options and staffing patterns.
 Much of NYU student housing is configured for apartment-style living, and there is no formal procedure or prescribed timelines for monitoring whether students are present in their assigned student housing.
 Student welfare and safety is paramount to the University; however, the University recognizes and makes known its limitations in obtaining accurate and timely information on the whereabouts of students.

 The Office of Student Affairs shall have the responsibility to make the provisions of this policy and the procedures set forth below available to students.

 Any report of a missing student, from whatever source, must immediately be directed to the appropriate NYU Public Safety department.

 -initiate an investigation to determine the validity of the missing person report;